-For your protection, Microsoft 365 doesn't run active content, like macros, automatically unless the file has been marked as a trusted document or opened from a trusted location.
+For your protection, Office doesn't run active content, like macros, automatically unless the file has been marked as a trusted document or opened from a trusted location.
 It's usually not necessary to run a macro if all you want to do is view the content of a file or make simple edits to it.

 On older versions of Office, you'll may see a message that looks like this: